-Compliance issues and the ever-growing list of compliance regulation acronyms (HIPAA, PCI, SOX, etc.) are persistently nagging IT folks who must meet tough mandates and overly complicated rules.
+Both issues tied to compliance and the ever-growing list of compliance regulation acronyms (HIPAA, PCI DSS, SOX, etc.) are constantly on the minds of the IT folks who must meet tough mandates and complicated rules.

-Of course, the real reason we must now pay so much attention to compliance is others' irresponsible abuse.
-Somewhere along the data strewn path, a few malicious malcontents had to succumb to the voice of greed and abuse their technological skill sets.
-All IT professionals' jobs are tougher thanks to those that through hacking, sniffing, or lifting data sources chose to steal and sell inadequately secured information.
+Unfortunately, the reason we must now expend so much effort on compliance is the criminal (or clumsy) actions of others.
+Somewhere along line, a few malicious malcontents just had to succumb to the voice of greed and abuse their technological skill sets.
+All IT professionals' jobs are tougher thanks to those that, through hacking, exploiting, or simply exposing data sources, chose to steal and sell inadequately secured information.

-Because IT is responsible for the company's data, we need to stay abreast of the laws that apply to it.
-We also need to to fully understand and implement the three types of data protection: physical, transitional, and procedural.
+Because IT is typically responsible for a company's data, they are usually the ones carrying the brunt of the burden needed to stay abreast of how data protection laws apply (although organizations are, thankfully, realizing that data protection is a company-wide effort).
+IT therefore also needs to fully understand and implement the three types of data protection: physical, transitional, and procedural.

-Physical protection is probably the easiest.
+Physical data protection is probably the easiest to carry out.
 We secure the data on our servers, backup tapes and offsite facilities with technologies such as passwords, drive encryption, backup encryption, data center surveillance, physical locks, etc. We spare no expense in securing the physical because we can see it and believe it is secured.
 Or so we think.

 Procedural security is a type of data protection that is least understood and implemented.
 A clear and understandable security policy needs to be communicated to the end users so they become familiar with sensitive data is secured, and what consequences may loom if procedures aren't followed.

 Related Reading: How to Revamp Your Organization's Cybersecurity Program